Binance Market Update (2022-07-03)

 Binance

-The global cryptocurrency market cap now stands at $0.86T, down by -0.58% over the last day, according to CoinMarketCap data.
+The global cryptocurrency market cap now stands at $0.88T, up by 0.77% over the last day, according to CoinMarketCap data.

-Most major cryptocurrencies by market cap are trading lower.
-Market outperformers include PROM, PERP, and UMA, up by 31%, 22%, and 14%, respectively.
+Most major cryptocurrencies by market cap are trading mixed.
+Market outperformers include PROM, REQ, and TFUEL, up by 19%, 16%, and 12%, respectively.

 Top stories of the day: